Heaventools Resource Tuner

 If you encounter this error, there is a good chance the executable has been compressed to appear smaller.
 Our software detects and unpacks UPX-compressed files only.
 You'll need to manually unpack the compressed exe before viewing or modifying it.
 To work with such files, you might need a more powerful tool like Heaventools PE Explorer.

 This is not viewed as a bug.
 We are not going to defeat the security attempts of other software authors.
-And we cannot support decompression of various packers and protectors available in the public domain.
+And we cannot support the decompression of every publicly available packer and protector.

 2. Error: This is an NE Executable.
 Not supported!